About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 Other popular video conferencing features include:

-- Ability to share entire desktop screen or single app
+- Ability to share the entire desktop screen or a single app

-- “Meet Now” feature allows anyone to immediately transition to a conference/video call from text-based chat
+- “Meet Now” feature allows anyone to immediately transition to a conference/video call from a text-based chat

 - Attention Indicator Tool